Cerebellar cognitive affective syndrome: Cerebellar pathways

 There are pathways that have been proposed to explain the non-motor dysfunctions seen in CCAS.
 A leading view of CCAS is the dysmetria of thought hypothesis, which proposes that the non-motor deficits in CCAS are caused by dysfunction in the cerebrocerebellar system linking the cerebral cortex with the cerebellum.
 The normal cerebellum is now thought to be responsible for regulating motor, cognitive and emotional behaviors.
 When there is some type of damage to the cerebellum, this regulation is affected, leading to deregulation of emotional behaviors.
 This effect has been compared to dysmetria of movement, which describes the motor dysfunctions seen after cerebellar lesions.
 These ideas build upon earlier theories and results of investigations indicating that the cerebellum is linked with the frontal orbital cortex, limbic system, and reticular structures.
 It was proposed that these circuits are involved with emotional regulation, such that damage to this circuit would result in behavioral dysfunctions such as hyperactivity, apathy, and stimulus-seeking behaviors.

-Connections lead from the cerebral cortex (including sensorimotor regions as well as cognitively relevant association areas and emotion-related limbic areas) to the cerebellum by a two-stage feed foward system.
+Connections lead from the cerebral cortex (including sensorimotor regions as well as cognitively relevant association areas and emotion-related limbic areas) to the cerebellum by a two-stage feed forward system.
 The pathway starts in the layer V neurons of the cerebral cortex that project via the cerebral peduncle to the neurons of the anterior portion of the pons (the basis pontis).
 The pontine axons projects via the contralateral middle cerebellar peduncle, terminating in the cerebellar cortex as mossy fibers.
 The feedback circuit from the cerebellum to the cerebral cortex is also a two-stage system.
 The cerebellar cortex projects to the deep cerebellar nuclei (the corticonuclear microcomplex).
 The deep nuclei then project to the thalamus, which in turn projects back to the cerebral cortex.
 This cerebrocerebellar circuit is key to understanding the motor as well as the non-motor roles of the cerebellum.
 The relevant cognitive areas of the cerebral cortex that project to the cerebellum include the posterior parietal cortex (spatial awareness), the supramodal areas of the superior temporal gyrus (language), the posterior parahippocampal areas (spatial memory), the visual association areas in the parastriate cortices (higher-order visual processing), and the prefrontal cortex (complex reasoning, judgment attention, and working memory).
 There are also projections from the cingulate gyrus to the pons.
 The organization of these anatomical pathways helps clarify the role the cerebellum plays in motor as well as non-motor functions.
 The cerebellum has also been shown to connect brainstem nuclei to the limbic system with implications for the function of the neurotransmitters serotonin, norepinephrine, and dopamine and the limbic system.
-The connection with the limbic system presumably underlies the affective symptoms of CCAS.